 I am sure you would agree that parenting comes along with a humongous and critical responsibility of helping our children live on the right path.
 And this path is chosen by nothing but the little choices that we make at every step.
 And guess what?
 These little choices are nothing but our habits!
 Habits are things we do without even thinking about.
 They can seem like little things, but habits possess great power to change our lives in either direction.
 This is why it’s crucial that parents are intentional about cultivating good habits in kids.
 These habits can be as basic as eating at the dining table or tidying up the room every day or brushing teeth twice a day.
 But the fact remains that our little choices become habits and they really matter!
 But what are those essentials habits that must be instilled in kids?
+Fun and games mixed with personality development, here are a few panchatantra stories for kids.

 1. Love & respect your body